64kramsystem/personal_notes/linux_networking.md

 #
 rsync -av --remove-source-files $from $to

-# Resume partial files, but obviously must be 100% sure that the file content is the same.
+# Resume partial files (and after, checks that they're the same).
-# `--progress` is similar, but it's confusing (see https://unix.stackexchange.com/a/203028).
 # When syncing with a server, it must have rsync installed.
 #
-rsync --append myserver:clonezilla.iso clonezilla.iso
+rsync --append-verify myserver:clonezilla.iso clonezilla.iso

 # Exclude (glob)
 #